NUSI is an option collar strategy ETF for the NASDAQ 100 Index designed to manage risk and generate income. I review it here.

 But if income is the concern, then again, a more diversified combination of dividend stocks and high-yield bonds may be just as suitable and would be cheaper.
 I think “income” is overrated anyway.
-I’d be more likely to go with something like SWAN and just set up an automatic monthly transfer from the brokerage account that sells shares for me; there’s my “income.”
+I’d be more likely to go with something like SWAN or SPD and just set up an automatic monthly transfer from the brokerage account that sells shares for me; there’s my “income.”
 But once again, in the interest of full disclosure, I’m not a dividend investor anyway, and I’d rather just sell shares as needed, so these types of yield-focused strategies don’t really appeal to me regardless.
 I’d rather create my own dividend when I want to.
 That said, I’d definitely take NUSI over QYLD.
 But you can do the same thing in what I think is a superior way with 50% in the NASDAQ-100 and 50% in T-bills.
 I’ve created that pie for M1 Finance here if you’re interested.
 I wrote a comprehensive review of M1 and why it’s great for income investors here.

 If you’re indecisive, the good news is you don’t have to go all in on either path.
 You could use the classic 60/40 or the 50/50 above for half of the portfolio and NUSI for the other half, for example, which is probably a better strategy than going 100% NUSI anyway.
 Remember that there’s no free lunch outside of diversification.
 If you are reducing risk with expensive option hedging strategies, you are also accepting lower expected returns.
 And that may be a perfectly sensible tradeoff for you.